Einstein-Podolsky-Rosen (EPR) Correlations and Superluminal Interactions: Abstract

 \section{Abstract}

-The possible connection between EPR correlations and superluminal interactions is discussed using simple and palpable arguments.
-It is shown how an experiment based on time-like events can allow us to answer the question \textquotedblleft Can a measurement performed on one of the photons of an entangled pair change the state of the other?\textquotedblright\ The theorem on superluminal finite-speed causal influences and superluminal signaling is reexamined.
-It is shown how faster-than-light interactions and Lorentz transformations might peacefully coexist.
+The possible connection between EPR correlations and superluminal interactions, as suggested by Bell and Bohm, is discussed using simple and palpable arguments: (a) It is shown how an experiment based on time-like events can allow us to answer the question \textquotedblleft Can a measurement performed on one of the photons of an entangled pair change the state of the other?\textquotedblright\ (b) The theorem on superluminal finite-speed causal influences and superluminal signaling, introduced by Scarani and Gisin, is reexamined. (c) It is shown how faster-than-light interactions and Lorentz transformations might peacefully coexist.